yeohoscar/sun/README.md

 1. Run jar package
 2. Select option 4
 3. Enter details as prompted
-4Follow prompts to play game
+4. Follow prompts to play game

 ### Special Features
 - Able to select what game to play